yenalbert/round-robin-pairings/README.md

 If you have N items in your list.
 This means there will be N - 1 rounds, and each round will have N / 2 matches.

+The method, generate_round, will produce a distinct and unique list of tuples for each time the generate_round method is called.
+This method will return a message letting you know when you have exhausted the maximum number of unique team pairings.

 Please note: if there is an odd number of names in your list, then the program will append 'bye' as a placeholder to achieve an even number of names in the list.